pmuellr/slides/2014/04-debugging-node/slides.md

 ...
 ```

-spartan!
+the bad: spartan!

-lots of low hanging fruit to pick!
+the good: spartan! lots of low hanging fruit to pick!

 --------------------------------------------------------------------------------